 Introduction

-The CR proposes changes in TS-0004, Figure 7.2.2.2-2 Resource Handling Procedures.
+The CR proposes changes in TS-0004 for AE/CSE registration forwarding correction.

 Currently, if a registration request is sent by an AE then as per flow given in Resource Handling Procedures, we first check whether it’s a registration request and check SSP for it then we check whether we are the Hosting CSE for it.
 If we are not the Hosting CSE for this request then it can be forwarded.